 In another study, participants were given a drink containing 40 mg of black currant anthocyanosides.
 As in the first study, participants could see significantly better in the dark after just 30 minutes with this night vision aid.
 Plus, that study found that black currant helps to ease eye fatigue.

 One way to support your night vision is by eating bilberries and black currants.
 But to get the research dose, I recommend taking them in supplement form.
 You can look for them in your local health-food store.
-You can also find them in my new and improved Vision Essentials formula.
+You can also find them in my Vision Essentials formulas.

 Now it’s your turn: Do you need a night vision aid?